20steps/alexa/README.md

 * Connect the previously registered account in the Alexa App.

 TODO:
-* Publish skill at Amazon (wip)
+* Publish skill at Amazon (waiting for approval)
-* Some more capabilities that help developers, system administrators and marketers (GA, GWT, Slack etc.)
+* Some more capabilities that help developers, system administrators and marketers such as GA, GWT, Slack etc. (wip)
-* Prepare Joblet for Alexa push messages (wip, given OK of Amazon)
+* Refactor AbstractCustomBundle of Bricks platform to minimize glue code and introduce speechlets (wip)
-* Adapt for Echo Show (as soon as it is available in Germany)
+* Prepare Joblet for Alexa push messages
-* Enhance AbstractCustomBundle of Bricks platform to minimize glue code
+* Adapt for Echo Show as soon as it is available in Germany
 * Automated tests and after that invite som developers to provide speechlets

 Hints for fellow coders: